nivertech/atsd-use-cases/UKAviation/README.md

     ![Figure 5](Images/Figure5.png)

-2. Next, we want to select the **metric** which we would like to filter for.
+2. Next, we want to select the one **metric** which we would like to filter for.
 Once you have installed ATSD, you will want to navigate to the metric list to see the corresponding names.
 The first dropdown in Chart Lab contains the shortened version of the **metric** names, so you will need to log into your [https://nur.axibase.com](https://nur.axibase.com) account.
 The image below contains the standard view after you have logged in.
 Press **Entities**.

     ![Figure 6](Images/Figure6.png)